aclc-iriga/bato-min-dlc/README.md

    to **`tests/backend/config/test-database.php`**, then modify the database connection settings in the new file.

 2. Inside [phpMyAdmin](http://localhost/phpmyadmin),
-   create a MySQL database named `test-bowa-bowaan` and import [bowa-bowaan.sql](bowa-bowaan.sql) into it.
+   create a MySQL database named `test-bato-min-dlc` and import [bato-min-dlc.sql](bato-min-dlc.sql) into it.

 3. Run the following command to install the required dependencies.
    ```shell